top of page

 Q. Is it necessary to provide documents from my childhood?

-A. Childhood documents like school reports can be helpful in understanding early developmental patterns.
-Some evidence of childhood symptoms from documents or from witness reports from family members may be required for a psychiatrist to authorise prescribing of stimulant medication.
+A. Childhood documents like school reports may be helpful in understanding early developmental patterns.
+Some evidence of childhood symptoms (before age 12) from documents or from witness reports from family members is likely to be required for a psychiatrist to authorise prescribing of stimulant medication.

 Q. Does a family member have to be involved in the assessment?